 CertaPet does not discredit the emotional support people get from weird and wonderful species of animals.
 However, the most common ESAs are dogs, cats (and the occasional rabbit).

-However, anyone looking for a pet, you may want to consider the following:
+However, anyone looking for a pet other than specific dog and cat breeds, you may want to consider the following:

 It’s kind of a no-brainer when you love animals and have a pet that you want to be able to have your chosen animal live with you.
 Obviously, a pet the size of a horse is not always going to work!
 If you’re a student living in campus accommodation, an apartment dweller, or a busy mom with a houseful of kids, your time and space may be limited.